Jezzamonn/ArduboyLock/README.md

 }
 ```

-`startMove` secnds CTRL, ALT and the arrow key corresponding the to the key on the D-pad.
+`startMove` sends CTRL, ALT and the arrow key corresponding the to the key on the D-pad.

 ```
 void startMove(int key) {